guguji666666/GJS-MDC-Tips/README.md

 ### 5. Billing once after enable defender for server on subscription and workspace level?
 [Billing for defender for server](https://learn.microsoft.com/en-us/azure/defender-for-cloud/faq-defender-for-servers#do-i-need-to-enable-on-the-subscription-and-workspace-)

-When you enable the Servers plan on the subscription level, Defender for Cloud automatically enables the plan on your default workspaces automatically.
+When you enable the Servers plan on the `subscription level`, Defender for Cloud enables the plan on your `default workspaces` automatically.

-If you're using a custom workspace, you need to select it to enable the plan manually.
+If you're using a `custom workspace`, you need to select it to enable the plan manually.
 ![image](https://user-images.githubusercontent.com/96930989/211142147-1d9f5d8c-4bd8-4ba5-bd9f-37c065e20fe1.png)

 ![image](https://user-images.githubusercontent.com/96930989/211142168-0fddb5ae-3321-4a2a-98ad-1475cc4ce73b.png)

 Note that:

 If you turn on Defender for Servers for a subscription and for a connected custom workspace, you `aren't charged` for both.
 The system identifies `unique VMs`.

 If you enable Defender for Servers on cross-subscription workspaces: